2024-05-07

 - Genymotion Desktop and Burp Suite run on the same host

-- It is possible to use adb reverse to bind a virtual device local port to a host local port.
+- Use adb reverse to bind a virtual device local port to a host local port

 - The following scripts require gmtool advanced commands which are only available with a paid license.